SanderLedegen/rpi-temp/README.md

 // Path to the file that will hold the database.
 Will be created automatically if it doesn't exist and can have any extension.
 dbPath: "path/to/database/file",

 // Raspberry Pi lists all its one-wire devices under /sys/bus/w1/devices/.
-Only specify when an override if necessary.
+Only specify when an override is necessary.
 devicesPath: "path/to/w1/devices",

 // Port used for the web server